arjun2598/FlashPoint/docs/DESIGN_DECISIONS.md

 | `cross_one_level` | 35.4 ns | 35.8 ns | unchanged |

 The three read paths are now **flat across book depth**; they were 1.7× worse on the deep book before.
-The mutation paths are untouched, which is exactly right: they do not read the touch, and their cost is `map::find`.
+The mutation paths are untouched: they do not read the touch, and their cost is `map::find`.

 **Cost accepted.** The two sides are different types now, so `levels_for()` is gone and a few helpers are written per side or as a template.
 That was the simplification Milestone 4 bought with the shared comparator, and it turned out to be paid for with a hidden O(log L).

-**Unexpected benefit.** Both sides now order best-first, so every walk over levels runs forward from `begin()`. `snapshot` and `quantity_available` lost their reverse-iteration special cases and got shorter, not longer.
+**Side benefit.** Both sides now order best-first, so every walk over levels runs forward from `begin()`. `snapshot` and `quantity_available` lost their reverse-iteration special cases and got shorter, not longer.